-We have little information about the depth and spatial distribution of the initial snow on the roof.
-As the entire site was evacuated in the early afternoon of March 1, only the caretaker was present at the time of the building collapse, but he did not observe how the snow was distributed on the roof.
-Given that the wind velocity on both days was only between 1 and 4 m.s^{-1} , it is unlikely that the wind could have affected the distribution of snow on the roof.
-However, the distribution of the snow-and-rain load may have varied over time due to a complex interaction between the overall structure and the dynamics of the snow cover, which gradually became wet.
+was evacuated in the early afternoon of 1 March, only the caretaker was present at the time of the building collapse, but he did not observe how the snow was distributed on the roof.
+Given that the wind velocity on both days was only between 1 and $4 \text{ m s}^{-1}$ , it is unlikely that the wind could have affected the distribution of snow on the roof.
+However, the distribution of the snow and rain load may have varied over time due to a complex interaction between the overall structure and the dynamics of the snow cover, which gradually became wet.
 It seems likely that the distribution of the initial snow load (before rainfall) was nearly uniform due to the low slope of the roof combined with the light wind during the snowfall.
-As indicated in Section 2.4, it is assumed that the rainwater remained on the roof until the complete collapse of the building.
-In order to try to gain some
+As indicated in Sect.
+2.4, it is assumed that the rainwater remained on the roof until the complete collapse of the building.
+In order to try to gain some insight into different scenarios of spatial load distribution, three different (virtual) cases are studied, as shown in Fig. 7a:

-- 210 insight into different scenarios of spatial load distribution, three different (virtual) cases are studied, as shown in Figure 7a: - (a) Uniform distribution: reference case where the load distribution due to snow and rain is uniformly distributed, - (b) Non-uniform with greater water depth at the edges: water flowed rapidly towards the edges of the roof (assuming that the slope angle was sufficient), - (c) Non-uniform with greater water depth in the center: water mainly accumulated in the center of the roof. - 215 For the two non-uniform distributions, we considered a snow load distribution that was initially uniform before rain came into play, as in the first case.
+- a.
+Uniform distribution.
+This is the reference case where the load distribution due to snow and rain is uniformly distributed. - b.
+Non-uniform distribution with greater water depth at the edges.
+Water flowed rapidly towards the edges of the roof (assuming that the slope angle was sufficient). - c.
+Non-uniform distribution with greater water depth in the center.
+Water mainly accumulated in the center of the roof.

+For the two non-uniform distributions, we considered a snow load distribution that was initially uniform before rain came into play, as in the first case.

-3.3 FE simulations
+Finite-element simulations 3.3

-In order to investigate in detail the mechanical response of the Irstea Cévennes building and thus better understand its collapse under the snow-and-rain load, the metal supporting structure was modeled using different Abaqus Finite Element (FE) models (see Section S2 in the SM for additional details).
-Two types of analysis are performed:
+In order to investigate in detail the mechanical response of the Irstea Cévennes building and thus better understand its collapse under the snow and rain load, the metal supporting structure was modeled using different Abaqus finite-element (FE) models (Dassault Systemes, 2017; see Sect.
+S2 in the Supplement for additional details).
+Two types of analyses are performed:

-- 1. The pushover analysis provide load values associated with different types of failure criteria which can be interpreted as critical impacts on the structure with different levels of severity, - 2.
-The buckling analysis indicate what specific elements of the structure were the most likely to be at the origin of the roof collapse. - Pushover analyses are quasi-static analyses (without dynamic effects) that determine how far the building can go before it collapses completely or partially.
+- 1. The pushover analysis provides load values associated with different types of failure criteria, which can be interpreted as critical impacts on the structure with different levels of severity. - 2.
+The buckling analysis indicates which specific elements of the structure were the most likely to be at the origin of the roof collapse.

+Pushover analyses are quasi-static analyses (without dynamic effects) that determine how far the building can go before it collapses completely or partially.
 Figure 7 illustrates the main steps of this analysis.
-The first step (Step 1 in Figs. 7b-c) takes into account the self-weight of the structure.
-Then the snow-and-rain pressure on the structure is gradually and linearly incremented to mimic the load increase during the rain-on-snow event until the structure fails by reaching either the elastic limit of the material or the ultimate limit of the material for a snow-and-rain pressure equal to the failure force.
-This linear - 230 increase is performed in one step for uniform loads (step 2 in Fig. 7b) and two steps for non-uniform loads (steps 2 and 3 in Fig. 7c).
-In the latter case, step 2 corresponds to the increase of the uniform load of snow before the rain whereas step 3 corresponds to the increase of the non-uniform load of water on the snowpack.
+The first step (step 1 in Fig. 7b and c) takes into account the self-weight of the structure.
+Then the snow and rain pressure on the structure is gradually and linearly incremented to mimic the load increase during the rain-on-snow event until the structure fails by reaching either the elastic limit of the material or the ultimate limit of the material for a snow and rain pressure equal to the failure force.
+This linear increase is performed in one step for uniform loads (step 2 in Fig. 7b) and two steps for non-uniform loads (steps 2 and 3 in Fig. 7c).
+In the latter case, step 2 corresponds to the increase in the uniform load of snow before the rain, whereas step 3 corresponds to the increase in the non-uniform load of water on the snowpack.